-If no pdffile argument is given, the report will be saved on a file called "TargetSearch-YYYY-MM-DD.FAME-report.pdf", where YYYY-MM-DD is a date.
+If no pdffile argument is given, the report will be saved on a file called "TargetSearch-YYYY-MM-DD.FAME-report.pd

-If both startDay and endDay are not given, the function will try to detect day groups using a hierarchical clustering approach by cutting the tree using group.threshold as cutoff height.
+If both startDay and endDay are not given, the function will try to detect day groups using a hierarchical clustering approach by cutting the tree using group. threshold as cutoff height.